 Who we share your information with

-Once agreement is given, your information will only be shared as is necessary and appropriate in order to protect and support you, your co-parent and child(ren) and when there is a clear and legitimate purpose to do so.
-Your For Baby’s Sake Practitioner will take you through this process when they first meet with you and will make sure that you know who they may share information with and for what purpose whenever possible.
+Once agreement is given, your information will only be shared as necessary and appropriate to protect and support you, your co-parent and child(ren) and when there is a clear and legitimate purpose to do so.
+Your For Baby’s Sake Therapeutic Practitioner will take you through this process when they first meet with you and will make sure that you know who they may share information with and for what purpose whenever possible.